meh201/ballet-website/README.md

   						 ^files and folders to include in the compressed file

   3.)
-Push your changes to the git a.) git add . b.) git commit -m "description of changes you made" c.) git push
+Push your changes to the git

+  	- git add .
+  	- git commit -m "description of changes you made"
+  	- git push
   		1.)enter information your prompted for

   4.) send the tar file to the server